Lymphadenopathy in Children

 - Your child’s lymph nodes continue to be larger than normal, even after your child sees his or her healthcare provider

-Key points about lymphadenopathy
+Key points about lymphadenopathy in a child?

 - Lymphadenopathy is the term for swollen glands or swelling of the lymph nodes.